 Unparalleled supply chain disruptions and raw materials shortages could be leading to an increase in counterfeit products, which can pose a serious risk to businesses and consumers alike.

-With supply chain disruption issues likely to continue for many months to come, let's discuss how serialization and track and trace can help brands to protect their business from illicit trade - and protect their customers from potential harm.
+With supply chain disruption issues likely to continue for many months to come, Adem Kulauzovic, Director of Automation at Domino, discusses how options for serialisation and track and trace, can help brands to protect their business from illicit trade.

 The great supply chain disruption

-If we thought that the issues with supply and demand brought about by the COVID-19 pandemic and rapid global lockdowns were temporary, an annoying virus and the rest of the world had other plans for you and your business.
+If we thought that the issues with supply and demand brought about by the COVID-19 pandemic and rapid global lockdowns were temporary, the world had other ideas.

-Countries around the globe are continuing to face supply chain disruptions on an unprecedented level.
-Demand for products large and small in several industries – from food to beverage, electronics, and high-value goods – is at all-time high.
-Meanwhile, thanks to full employment, shortages of workers, components, and raw materials; transport and logistics issues; and disruptions in energy supply have combined to create a perfect storm within the global supply chain.
+Countries around the globe are now facing supply chain disruption like never before.
+Demand for products – in everything from food and beverage, electronics, and high-value goods – is at all-time high, while shortages of workers, components, and raw materials; transport and logistics issues; and disruptions in energy supply have combined to create a perfect storm within the global supply chain.

 Studies show that more than 25% of consumers have unwittingly purchased counterfeit products online.
 Shockingly, a recent test carried out by the U.S. Government Accountability Office, suggested that as many as two of every five brand name products available online through third-party retailers may be counterfeits.